dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 "Can add experiment" shows as false for everyone because it is not set for this specific model *instance*.
 Remember that maintainers can add Experiments in general, as we set up in Goal 2, but they can't add this specific experiment because we haven't set that permission.
 It would make no sense to be able to add an existing instance of a model.

-## Goal 5: Set object-level permissions automatically using signal handlers
+## Goal 5: Set object level permissions automatically using signal handlers
 The last piece of the puzzle is where code from Goal 4 should go.
 This was the trickiest part to figure out for me but I found the closest example to what I was aiming for [here](https://coderbook.com/@marcus/how-to-restrict-access-with-django-permissions/) (at the very bottom of the post).

 Essentially, I wanted the correct permissions to be applied whenever an instance of a model was added or changed.
 It turns out that what I was looking for was Django [signals](https://docs.djangoproject.com/en/3.2/ref/signals/), and in particular  `post_save` signals.
 Signals allow *senders* to notify *receivers* that some action (e.g. saving an object) has taken place.
 The `post_save` signal takes place after a model's `.save()` method is called, so is exactly what we need.